Plainbit/bitCollector/README.md

 # bitCollector - DFIR Triage Collector

-BITCollector is a comprehensive collection tool designed for digital forensics and incident response activities on Linux and Windows systems.
+bitCollector is a comprehensive collection tool designed for digital forensics and incident response activities on Linux and Windows systems.
 It allows forensic analysts and security professionals to collect a wide array of system artifacts and logs, aiding in the investigation and analysis of security incidents.

 ## Features
 The bitCollector offers the following features